rkulla/vimogen/README.md

 It will skip any directories that already exist.
 You can also append new plugin repos to the .vimogen_repos file later and install them incrementally by re- running Vimogen's install command.
+     If you get errors like:

+        error: Malformed value for push.default: simple
+        error: Must be one of nothing, matching, tracking or current.

+     Run the following command and try again:
+        $ git config --global push.default matching

 *    If you choose __Uninstall__, it will give you a list of all your plugins to choose from: